cozy-elixir/alibaba_cloud_kit/README.md

 - building requests
 - signing requests
 - sending requests
-- converting the XML content or JSON content in the response to a map with snake-cased keys
 - ...

 It doesn't provide one-to-one mapping against all available APIs.
 See the reason in [FAQ](#faq).